Create ortho mapping products using the custom wizard

 The pixel size for the DEM.

-The output pixel size should be the same or larger than the pixel size of source image.
-You can enter a value to be multiplied by the Ground Sample Distance (GSD), which is the source pixel resolution, or you can enter an explicit Value which represents the size of the pixel in units that match the source imagery.
+The output pixel size should be the same or larger than the pixel size of the source image.
+You can provide a value to be multiplied by the Ground Sample Distance (GSD) value, which is the source pixel resolution, or you can provide an explicit value that represents the size of the pixel in units that match the source imagery.

 Format